max-hill/563-final-project/scripts/readme.md

   plots are output to the `analysis/` directory.
 This file can be run from bash using Rscript (see project.md for instructions), or individual plots can be created by copying parts of the code into an R REPL.

+* [plotmaker.R](plotmaker.r) is an outdated script that contains some basic notes from when I was learning R to plot and examples of running the simulator functions from the LISP REPL.
+It is not used by the pipeline and can be safely ignored.